-How to Get There: From the intersection of County Route 6 and 7 in Mineville, follow County Route 7 toward Elizabethtown.
+Getting there: From the intersection of County Route 6 and 7 in Mineville, follow County Route 7 toward Elizabethtown.
 Continue for about 3.5 miles to a fairly large dirt pull off on the left and park here.

-Type of Launch: Dirt
+Type of launch: Dirt

-Type of Carry: A narrow path on a steep downhill.
+Type of carry: A narrow path on a steep downhill

-Northern Pike, smallmouth bass, perch, panfish
+Northern pike, smallmouth bass, perch, panfish

-Always Follow State fishing regulations and be sure to pick up a NYS Freshwater Fishing Guide at your local outfitters or regional NYSDEC office.
+Always follow state fishing regulations and be sure to pick up a NYS Freshwater Fishing Guide at your local outfitters or regional NYSDEC office.

 Also please refer to the state regulations and preventative measures in reagrds to Aquatic Invasive Species, boat wash facilities, and the new state law of “Clean, Drain, and Dry.”